EmmasBox/flatline/README.md

-# ghost-monitor
+# Flatline
-Ghost Monitor is a tool to manage jobs on z/OS
+Flatline is a tool to manage jobs on z/OS